 The Lower Level Decides Whether the House Feels Bigger

+The lower level is the hidden opportunity in most split-levels — and the part most likely to get finished before anyone checks whether it should be.
 It can become a family room, office, guest space, laundry zone, mudroom, storage area, or a better connection to the garage or backyard.
 But it has real limits, and none of them are optional.

 Ceiling height, daylight, moisture, egress, mechanical equipment, and how the lower level relates to the stairs above it — all of that has to check out before anyone starts designing the room around it.
+A lower level that smells damp, feels dark, or has a low ceiling will not feel like finished living space just because drywall and flooring got added.

-Check grade, drainage, foundation walls, slab condition, lower windows, stair headroom, insulation, ventilation, and any signs of water staining before you design the finished room around it.
+Check grade, drainage, foundation walls, slab condition, lower windows, stair headroom, insulation, ventilation, and any signs of water staining before you design the finished room around them.
 In a split-level, the lower floor sits close enough to grade that moisture problems can quietly become the most expensive part of the whole remodel.

 The Code Numbers Nobody Checks Before Finishing the Lower Level

 Most split-level owners start planning the lower level around furniture and paint colors.
-The house does not care about either one until the basic code and site conditions get checked first.
+The house does not care about either until the basic code and site conditions get checked first.

 Ceiling height is the first check.
 Many residential codes call for around seven feet of clear ceiling height in finished living spaces, with limited allowances for beams, ducts, or other projections.
 The exact number depends on the adopted code, local amendments, the room type, and the inspector.
-A lower level built around mechanical clearance instead of living space can fall short of that without anyone noticing — until a contractor actually measures it.
+A lower level built around mechanical clearance instead of living space can fall short of that without anyone noticing until a contractor actually measures it.

 None of this means skip the lower level.
 It means get the order right: check the numbers, fix what is wrong, then design the room.
-Flip that order and a simple family room turns into a repair job two years later.

 Do Not Modernize Away the Only Thing That Works

+A split-level has one main advantage: separation without a full second story.
 The living room, kitchen, bedrooms, lower family room, garage, and storage zones can each have a different relationship to the rest of the house.
-That can feel awkward at times, but it also works well for noise control, privacy, kids, guests, and everyday routines.
+That can feel awkward, but it also works well for noise control, privacy, kids, guests, and everyday routines.

+The mistake is flattening all of that in the name of open living.
 Remove every separation and the house loses its best practical quality.
-Sound carries farther than it used to.
+Sound carries farther.
 The kitchen dominates every other room.
 The stairs feel exposed instead of tucked away.
 Furniture gets harder to place.
-And the lower level still feels disconnected anyway, because the real issue was daylight or moisture all along — not the number of walls standing in the way.
+And the lower level still feels disconnected anyway, because the real issue was daylight or moisture all along — not the walls standing in the way.

 Keep what works: split-level privacy, short stair runs, a separate lower family zone, upper bedrooms away from noise, and a main level that can be opened up carefully without turning into one loud room.